charlieocurtis/cs39440-project/diary.md

 > ### Week 2 (7th Feb - 13th Feb):
 >
-> Monday - Wednesday: continued to focus in on a topic for the report/research whilst continuing preliminary research to try and better understand image compression\n
+> Monday - Wednesday: continued to focus in on a topic for the report/research whilst continuing preliminary research to try and better understand image compression
+>
 > Wednesday - Friday: Write up for the project outline.